gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

     - 'gcr.io/$PROJECT_ID/sample-k8s-app'
     ```

     This is a Cloud Build configuration file that contains a single step: building the `sample-k8s-app` image.
 The build is taking place in a container that is created from `gcr.io/cloud-builders/docker` image.
 The command that we use to build our own image is almost identical to the one that we used in the previous exercise.
 The configuration file also contains `images` section.
-This section instructs the Cloud Build to push the specified image to the GCE Container Registry.
+This section instructs the Cloud Build to push the image to the GCE Container Registry.

 1. Submit the build

     ```
-    gcloud builds submit --config cloudbuild.yaml .
+    $ gcloud builds submit --config cloudbuild.yaml .
     ```

 1. In GCP console open 'Cloud Build' -> 'History' and verify that the build was successfully finished.